 The holidays are right around the corner, and there’s no better time to teach your children how to recognize and express true gratitude.
-But instilling thankfulness in young children is a difficult task, so we asked two of Floating Hospital for Children’s licensed clinical social workers, Rachel Blumberg and Victoria Newcomb, about what parents can do to nurture gratitude in their families.
+But instilling thankfulness in young children is a difficult task, so we asked two of Tufts Children's Hospital’s licensed clinical social workers, Rachel Blumberg and Victoria Newcomb, about what parents can do to nurture gratitude in their families.

 Here are 5 simple ways to cultivate gratitude in your children:

 Make a point to express your own gratitude throughout your daily activities.
 Thank specifically and let your child know exactly why you are grateful.
 For example, “Thank you for showing such patience when you played with your sibling today, you really made him or her smile.”